-Super Mario RPG is well-known for its laugh-out-loud hilarity.
-The game's humor and style are all its own, and will likely continue to be funny in future generations of gaming.
+Super Mario RPG is well-known for its comedic touches.
+The game's humor and style are all its own, though future Mario RPGs would replicate it to some extent.
 Much of the game's charm and comedy come from Mario himself, whom despite his silence, has a wide range of funny and expressive animations.
-Much of the humor works in a very slapstick manner, such as Mario's often violent expressions, characters' prat-falls when an obvious point is made, and the constant bumbling actions by the game's many npcs.
+Much of the humor works in a very slapstick manner, such as Mario's often violent expressions, characters' prat-falls when an obvious point is made, and the constant bumbling actions by the game's many NPCs.

 The game also pokes fun at its protagonist and video game semblances to humorous effect.

 One example of this is when Geno is first encountered; he is just one "action figure" in a line-up of action figures that includes Mario, Bowser and Princess Peach.
 A young child, Gaz, is playing with them in the Rosetown Inn and when he discovers that Mario is "THE MARIO" (which is proved by an elaborate jump, something that happens throughout the game in order for Mario to "prove" who he really is), he asks that Mario join him.
 What proceeds is Gaz playing with Mario as Gaz and Mario exchange "blows."
 In the end, Mario gets "knocked out" from a super attack that Gaz unleashed on him with his "secret weapon", the Geno doll.